Turkey holidays

 The Turquoise Coast

-Many of the most popular holiday destinations in Turkey can be found on the Turquoise Coast (in the southwest), which is recognised for its stunning pine-covered scenery.
+Many of the most popular cheap holidays to Turkey can be found on the Turquoise Coast (in the southwest), which is recognised for its stunning pine-covered scenery.
 With over 400 miles of coastline in Antalya alone, it’s a big hit with beach lovers.
-It’s also home to Olu Deniz’s breathtaking Blue Lagoon, one of Turkiye’s most photographed shores for its bright blue waters and beautiful milky sands.
+It’s also home to Olu Deniz’s breathtaking Blue Lagoon, one of Turkey’s most photographed shores for its bright blue waters and beautiful milky sands.

 Another popular Turquoise Coast resort is the lively seaside town of Marmaris, where a traditional Old Town meets a smart marina.
 This idyllic area is also perfect for honeymooners, particularly Bodrum, where couples can step away from its beautiful bays and discover amazing antique wonders.